newrelic/helm-charts/charts/mysql-otel/README.md

 unlike `mysql:`. `port` defaults to `3306` per entry if not set, and `database` is optional per entry, mirroring `mysql.database`.

-Everything else that's configurable for the single-instance chart (`allowNativePasswords`, `collectionInterval`, `initialDelay`, `explainMode`, `tls`, `statementEvents`, `querySampleCollection`, `topQueryCollection`, `events`) is **not configurable at all in multi-instance mode** — every entry shares the same fixed defaults (identical values to `mysql:`'s own defaults), matching `oracle-otel`'s pattern of hardcoded shared scrape behavior rather than per-field values.yaml knobs.
-Use `additionalReceiverConfig` if you need to override any of it — same global escape hatch as single-instance mode.
+`allowNativePasswords`, `collectionInterval`, `initialDelay`, and `explainMode`, which **are** configurable for the single-instance chart, are **not configurable at all in multi-instance mode** — every entry shares the same fixed defaults (identical values to `mysql:`'s own defaults). `tls`, the query-sampling/top-query events, `statementEvents`, `querySampleCollection`, and `topQueryCollection` aren't `values.yaml` fields in *either* mode — both share the same hardcoded defaults, matching `oracle-otel`/`mssql-otel`'s pattern of fixed scrape behavior rather than per-field values.yaml knobs.
+Use `additionalReceiverConfig` if you need to override any of it — same global escape hatch in both modes.
 A single-entry `databases` list is valid too (e.g. as a values-file template meant to scale from 1 to N) — it just renders as a plain receiver with none of the sharing behavior described next, since there's nothing to share with.